learn-co-students/git-flow-dumbo-web-career-040119/README.md

 * Get comfortable creating, merging, pushing, and pulling branches
 * Resolve merge conflicts

+## Lauren Here:

+(╯°□°）╯︵ ┻━┻

 ## Instructions

 Remember to fork and clone this lab if you haven't already.

 ### Background